GENI-NSF/geni-tools/doc/omni-design-notes.md

 aggregate URL and URN.
 Note that the same URN may have multiple URLs (different AM API versions typically), and the same URL could have multiple nicknames.
-The cache is maintained in git and posted on the Omni wiki.
-Omni downloads the cache once daily.
+The cache is maintained in git and posted on the Omni wiki (currently at http://trac.gpolab.bbn.com/gcf/raw-attachment/wiki/Omni/agg_nick_cache).
+Omni downloads the cache once daily (configurable).
 Nicknames in the cache are ordered by convention with AM API agnostic nicknames before those specific to a version, and then by API version number.
 Nicknames are typically `<site>-<type>[version#]`, e.g. "moxi-of1".
 For some purposes,